 A determination that failure to grant the variance would result in exceptional hardship to the applicant; and

-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public or conflict with existing local laws or ordinances.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public or conflict with existing laws.

-Any applicant to whom a variance is granted for a building with the lowest floor below the base flood elevation shall be given written notice over the signature of a community official that the cost of flood insurance will be commensurate with the increased risk resulting from the lowest floor elevation.
+Any applicant to whom a variance is granted for a structure with the lowest floor below the base flood elevation shall be given written notice over the signature of a community official that: